 A gift of pearls for this holiday season, courtesy of Vincent Starrett

 Imagine if you will a Chicago bar, circa 1966.
 It’s late at night, a few days before Christmas.
-A string of holiday lights is fighting to be seen through the cigarette and cigar haze, and a jukebox is churning out Peggy Lee singing “Rockin’ Around the Christmas Tree.”
+A string of holiday lights is fighting to be seen through the cigarette and cigar haze, and a jukebox is churning out Brenda Lee singing “Rockin’ Around the Christmas Tree.”

 The bar’s back table has its usual collection of newspaper reporters, magazine editors and wannabe poets telling stories.
 Sitting in his accustomed spot is Vincent Starrett, who takes advantage of a lull in the discussion to ask, “Did I ever tell you about the Christmas Tree ship that used to pull up every years at the Clark Street dock?”

 The men (in those days, it was always all men), smiled indulgently.
 The tale is one of Starrett’s favorites and they’ve each heard it innumerable times, but Starrett’s role as dean of the table’s collected scribblers affords him an indulgent audience.
 And so he begins.

 “Every time I cross the bridge over the Chicago River at Clark Street I think of the Christmas Tree Ship I used to visit as a young reporter, more than fifty years ago.
 It had been coming to Chicago since 1887, deep laden with a fragrant cargo of green, snow-powdered evergreens from northern Michigan for the holiday trade. . . .”